BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/StatisticsFilters/FindAvgCAxes.md

 Statistics Filters (Crystallographic)

 ## Description ##
-This Filter determines the average orientation of each **Field** by the following algorithm:
+This Filter determines the average c-axis location of each **Field** by the following algorithm:

 1. Gather all **Cells** that belong to the **Field**
-2. Using the symmetry operators of the phase of the **Field**, rotate the quaternion of the **Field**'s first **Cell** into the *Fundamental Zone* nearest to the origin.
-3. Rotate each subsequent **Cell**'s quaternion (with same symmetry operators) looking for the quaternion closest to the quaternion selected in Step 2.
+2. Determine the location of the c-axis in the sample *reference frame* for the rotated quaternions for all **Cells**.
-4. Average the rotated quaternions for all **Cells** and store as the average for the **Field**
+3.  average the locations and store as the average for the **Field**.

-Note: The process of finding the nearest quaternion in Step 3 is to account for the periodicity of orientation space, which would cause problems in the averaging if all quaternions were forced to be rotated into the same *Fundamental Zone*

-Note: The quaternions can be averaged with a simple average because the quaternion space is not distorted like Euler space.
+Note: This filter will only work properly for *Hexagonal* materials.
+The filter does not apply any symmetry operators because there is only one c-axis (<001>) in *Hexagonal* materials and thus all symmetry operators will leave the c-axis in the same position in the sample *reference frame*.
+However, in *Cubic* materials, for example, the {100} family of directions are all equivalent and the <001> direction will change location in the sample *reference frame* when symmetry operators are applied.

 ## Parameters ##
 None